-Writing a program to solve a Sudoku is not hard, but this article shows how to solve Sudoku with non-deterministic operator
+Writing a program to solve a Sudoku is not hard, but this post shows another programming technique – solving Sudoku with McCarthy’s

-amb operator takes a set of one or more values, tries to find a value that satisfies some constraints.
-The constraints can be specified in the future computation.
+amb operator takes a set of candidate values, tries to find a value that satisfies some constraints.
+The constraints can be specified in the later program.
 The

 amb operator may choose a value from the set randomly, or may sequentially.
 If the current chosen value not satisfies the constraints,